worthingtonjg/rubiks-cube/README.md

 Three buttons:

-- Shuffle => Shuffles the cube by rotating random slices in random directions a random number of times (calls: CubeShuffler.StartShuffle).
+- *Shuffle* - Shuffles the cube by rotating random slices in random directions a random number of times (calls: CubeShuffler.StartShuffle).
-- Undo => Walks backward through the history of moves to undo moves one at a time (calls: CubeController.Undo).
+- *Undo* - Walks backward through the history of moves to undo moves one at a time (calls: CubeController.Undo).
-- Reset => Explodes the cube, and pulls it back to a solved cube (calls: Exploder.Explode).
+- *Reset* - Explodes the cube, and pulls it back to a solved cube (calls: Exploder.Explode).

 # 3d Model - Cubie